How to use the info and pinfo commands in Linux

 #pinfo passwd

-viewing manual page from info and pinfo commands
+viewing manual pages from info and pinfo commands

 ComputerNetworkingNotes Linux Tutorials How to use the info and pinfo commands in Linux